Co-op, Steeple Claydon is an innovative retail store designed to cut carbon and energy use and inform the retailer’s future development pipeline.

 • Retail & Leisure Sectors

-• Architecture, Interior Design, Sustainability Services
+• Architecture, Interior Design, Sustainability, BIM Services

 • 4,300 sq ftSize